 This course is a continuation of Digital Video Art I. Motion graphics are graphics that use video and/or animation technology to create the illusion of motion.
 The course introduces fundamental concepts for motion graphics, including graphics and promos for television networks and film titles and logos for advertising.
 The focus is on design presentation and development, screen composition, graphic transitions and content.
-Students will learn to capture footage, alter it via computer software and create works of motion graphics.
+Students will learn to capture footage, alter it via computer software, and create works of motion graphics.
 Storyboarding, cinematography, lighting, and editing will be further investigated as well as the industry applications of motion graphic productions.
 The history and relationship of these productions to fine art will also be addressed.
-Prerequisite: ART 176 or by permission of the instructor.
+Prerequisite: ART\ 176 with a "C" or better OR consent of instructor.

-ART 296 ADVANCED STUDIO
+ART\ 296 ADVANCED STUDIO

 An advanced course in studio art where students develop a body of work for portfolio or exhibition.
 Studio problems address the relationship of form to personal content as well as contemporary issues in art.
 Students research ideas, execute visual journals and create original works using selected media.
-Pre-requsite/Co-requisiste: ART 111, 112, and 151 or permission of the Instructor.
+Prerequisite/Corequisite: ART\ ART\ 111, ART\ 112, AND ART\ 151 all with a "C" or better, OR consent of instructor.

-ART INDEPENDENT STUDIO STUDY
+ART\ INDEPENDENT STUDIO STUDY

-1, 2 or 3 semester hours
+- 1, 2 or 3 semester hours

-- 119 Drawing 159 Painting
+- 119 Drawing

+159 Painting

-- 219 Figure Drawing
+219 Figure Drawing

-- 229 Design
+229 Design

-- 239 Sculpture
+239 Sculpture

-- 249 Photography
+249 Photography

 - 259 Water Color

 - 269 Pottery

 - 233 Graphic Design

 An opportunity to apply studio skills through the development and execution of independent creative art in various studio disciplines.
 Student's written objectives, procedures, and credit hours must be approved by the supervising faculty.
 A student may repeat the course but total credits earned may not exceed six.
-Prerequisites: Successful completion of appropriate courses (such as ART 122, 141, 152, 164, 211, and GRA 254), with a grade of "C" or better, and instructor consent.
+Prerequisites: Successful completion of appropriate courses (such as ART\ 122, 141, 152, 164, 211, and GRA\ 254), with a "C" or better, AND consent of instructor.